-Notable guest appearances in PSB videosplus 2 possibilities and 2 notable "nonappearances"
+Notable guest appearances in PSB videosplus 1 possibility and 2 notable "nonappearances"

 This list, with one exception, includes only those people who also have a substantial number of media credits outside of Pet Shop Boys videos.
 For that reason I don't include, for instance, Donna Bottman, the lovely young woman featured in the "Domino Dancing" video.
 My one exception is the special case of Dainton Connell, who makes it into the list by virtue of his repeat appearancesand because I was tempted to create a separate list just for him.
 But I decided to combine the two lists into this one.

-Springfield in "What Have I Done to Deserve
+- Dusty Springfield in "What Have I Done to Deserve This?"

 - Ian McKellen as the vampire in "Heart"